 Vinyl window frames are the most economical choice and practical for many applications.
 In lower-quality models, the weather- stripping isn’t tough enough for extreme weather, and some plastic parts can break, particularly when you tilt the window for cleaning.

-However, high-quality vinyl windows options are available more than aluminum or wood windows.
-Also, the thicker frames help enhance energy efficiency by providing more insulation to the seams, lowering the amount of air leaked through the window.
-The energy efficiency in the vinyl windows has proven to reduce energy bills.
+However, high-quality vinyl window options are available more than aluminum or wood windows.
+Also, the thicker frames help enhance energy efficiency by providing more insulation to the seams, lowering the amount of air leaking through the window.
+The energy efficiency in vinyl windows has proven to reduce energy bills.

 Wood windows cost more than vinyl and need more regular maintenance.
 Such as sealed with paint or finish to stop rotting and sun damage.
 But woods have natural beauty and natural insulating properties, and people love the way it looks at their homes.